-Dr. Wall and Dr. Akin recommend at least every three months.
+Dr. Wall and Dr. Maddox recommend at least every three months.
 If you’re using an electronic toothbrush, make sure to check the recommendation of the type of toothbrush because you may not have to change the head of the brush often.
 If a patient has gum disease we recommend that you change your brush more often then every three months.
 Also, after brushing it’s very important to wash and rinse your brush out with hot water.
 This will kill germs and bacteria and keep your toothbrush clean.

 How Do I Know If I Have Gum Disease

 Gum disease is also called periodontal disease.
 Plaque and bacteria build up in a patients mouth.
 When this build-up is not treated in the early stages it can cause gum disease.
 Periodontal disease can also be caused by smoking and chewing tobacco, teeth grinding, certain medications and genetics.
 Advanced forms of periodontal disease can cause bone and tooth loss as well as permanent damage.
-Dr. Wall and Dr. Akin recommend brushing and flossing every day as well as scheduling dental appointments every six months is the best way to fight gum disease.
+Dr. Wall and Dr. Maddox recommend brushing and flossing every day as well as scheduling dental appointments every six months is the best way to fight gum disease.
 Some of the most common signs of periodontal disease are the following:

 - Abscessed teeth

 - Extreme tooth sensitivity

 - Loose teeth and or loss of teeth

 If you are experiencing any of these symptoms please call us as soon as possible.
 You can reach us at (706) 865-2248 or email us to schedule a consultation.
 Your dental health is our highest concern.

 Do You Accept Insurance?

 Please call our office for more information about insurance at (706) 865-2248.
 Prior to calling please have your insurance information ready.
 Also, please plan to pay your co-pay or deductible portion at the time of service.